kortizceballos/ld-exosim/README.md

 # ld-exosim

-This repository stores codes to calculate the limb-darkening induced biases on various exoplanet parameters, as explained in Espinoza & Jordán (2015b).
+This repository stores codes to (1) select the optimal (i.e. higher precision among all the low-bias) limb-darkening law for a given transiting exoplanet lightcurve and (2) calculate the limb-darkening induced biases on various exoplanet parameters.
+The details of the codes are explained in Espinoza & Jordán (2016).

 DEPENDENCIES
 ------------